Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining

 \subsection{Construction of Function Denoising}

-Image deraining can be viewed as recovering the ground truth (GT) signal from degraded observations with additive noise.
-Inspired by this, we construct an analogous task following the same problem formulation.
-Specifically, we select univariate cosine functions as the GT signal and add Gaussian noise as the degradation.
-The cosine function, with its distinct features, facilitates easy analysis of the fidelity in the network’s reconstruction results.
-Meanwhile, the simplicity of Gaussian noise makes the degradation pattern easier to observe and analyze.
-Specifically, the GT function is defined as follows:
+Image deraining is fundamentally a task of recovering a ground truth (GT) signal from an observation with additive degradation.
+Inspired by this, we create an analogous toy task with the same problem formulation.
+Specifically, we use a univariate cosine function as the GT signal and additive Gaussian noise as the degradation.
+The cosine function is chosen because its periodic nature makes reconstruction fidelity easy to analyze.
+Similarly, Gaussian noise provides a simple and controllable degradation pattern.
+The GT function is defined as follows:

 where the order \( O \) controls the oscillation frequency of the function.
-Moreover, varying \( O \) allows for directly adjusting the function's complexity, facilitating diverse experimental configurations.
-The data is subsequently affected by Gaussian noise \( n \) drawn from the distribution \( \mathcal{N}(\mu, \sigma) \).
-Overall, the goal is to train a neural network that maps the noisy data $(x, y + n)$ to the clean output $(x, y)$.
+By varying \( O \), we can directly adjust the signal's complexity for our experiments.
+The data is then corrupted by Gaussian noise \( n \) drawn from the distribution \( \mathcal{N}(\mu, \sigma) \).
+The network is trained to recover the clean signal $(x, y)$ from the noisy input $(x, y + n)$.